MotifFramework/Motif/js/forms/GauntletREADME.md

 # Motif Gauntlet
+## Trials and tribulations to validate your forms

-A form validation plugin that depends on HTML5 syntax.
+Gauntlet is a form validation plugin that depends on HTML5 syntax.

 ```javascript
 $("form").gauntlet();